-(3) A person aggrieved by a value determination or re-determination or, if an administrative appeal has been lodged against the determination or re-determination, including an appeal referred to in subsection (2), by a decision taken in such appeal proceedings, may- (a) lodge an appeal with a court against the determination, re-determination or decision; or 5 (b) institute proceedings for a review by a court of the determination, redetermination or decision.
-Value determination or re-determination presumed to be correct except when replaced, amended, set aside or corrected 126.
-A value determination or re-determination applicable to any goods must be presumed to be correct and must be applied except when replaced, amended, set aside, corrected or otherwise affected, as may be appropriate, by- (a) a value re-determination in terms of section 118; (b) a decision in terms of section 123(2); (c) a correction in terms of section 119; 15 (d) an advance valuation ruling in terms of Chapter 10;(e) a decision in any administrative appeal or alternative dispute resolution proceedings; (f) a dispute settlement; (g) a retrospective amendment to the Customs Tariff; or (h) a court order given or confirmed in a final judgement.
-20 Part 3 Valuation of imported goods Primary valuation method 25 127.
-(1) The primary valuation method must for purposes of this Act be used for determining the customs value of goods imported into the Republic unless that method cannot or may not in terms of section 129 be used for determining the customs value of those goods.
-(2) In terms of the primary valuation method, the transaction value of the goods, determined in accordance with section 131, must be taken as the customs value of the goods.
-Alternative valuation method 128.
-(1) If the primary valuation method cannot or may not in terms of section 129 be used for determining the customs value of any imported goods, the customs value of the goods must be determined in accordance with the first of the following alternative valuation methods, in the order below, that can be used to determine the customs value of the post law. of the goods: (a) The identical goods method as set out in section 132; (b) the similar goods method as set out in section 133; (c) the deductive method as set out in section 134; 40 (d) the computed method as set out in section 135; and (e) the fall-back method as set out in section 136.
+(3) A person aggrieved by a value determination or re-determination or, if an administrative appeal has been lodged against the determination or re-determination, including an appeal referred to in subsection (2), by a decision taken in such appeal proceedings, may-

+- (a) lodge an appeal with a court against the determination, re-determination or 5 decision; or - (b) institute proceedings for a review by a court of the determination, redetermination or decision.

+Value determination or re-determination presumed to be correct except when replaced, amended, set aside or corrected

+126. A value determination or re-determination applicable to any goods must be presumed to be correct and must be applied except when replaced, amended, set aside, corrected or otherwise affected, as may be appropriate, by-

+- (a) a value re-determination in terms of section 118; - (b) a decision in terms of section 123(2); - (c) a correction in terms of section 119; - (d) an advance valuation ruling in terms of Chapter 10; - (e) a decision in any administrative appeal or alternative dispute resolution proceedings; - (f) a dispute settlement; - (g) a retrospective amendment to the Customs Tariff; or - (h) a court order given or confirmed in a final judgement.

+Valuation of imported goods

+Primary valuation method

+127. (1) The primary valuation method must for purposes of this Act be used for determining the customs value of goods imported into the Republic unless that method cannot or may not in terms of section 129 be used for determining the customs value of those goods.

+(2) In terms of the primary valuation method, the transaction value of the goods, 30 determined in accordance with section 131, must be taken as the customs value of the goods.

+Alternative valuation method

+128. (1) If the primary valuation method cannot or may not in terms of section 129 be used for determining the customs value of any imported goods, the customs value of the 35 goods must be determined in accordance with the first of the following alternative valuation methods, in the order below, that can be used to determine the customs value of the goods:

+(a) The identical goods method as set out in section 132;

+- (b) the similar goods method as set out in section 133; - (c) the deductive method as set out in section 134; - (d) the computed method as set out in section 135; and - (e) the fall-back method as set out in section 136.

 (2) The person who clears imported goods for home use or a customs procedure may choose that the order of applying subsections (1)(c) and (d) be reversed.

-45 Circumstances in which primary valuation method cannot or may not be used 129.
-(1) The circumstances in which the primary valuation method cannot or may not be used for determining the customs value of any specific imported goods are the following: 129.
-(1) The circumstances in which the primary valuation method cannot or may not be used for determining the customs value of any specific imported goods are the 50
+Circumstances in which primary valuation method cannot or may not be used in the ordinary course of trade under fully competitive conditions, unless subsection (2) applies;

+129. (1) The circumstances in which the primary valuation method cannot or may not be used for determining the customs value of any specific imported goods are the following:

+- (a) The transaction in terms of which the goods are exported to the Republic is not 50 a contract of purchase and sale; - (b) the transaction in terms of which the goods were sold for export to the Republic is a contract of purchase and sale but was concluded otherwise than